FarronF/limerick-council-meetings/meetings/2018/11/26-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 5th November 2018.md

 Limerick County Council in June 2004.
 He contested the 2009 Local Elections, this time in the

-newly named and redrawn Adare Electoral Area, and was again returned to the Council.--- 2
+newly named and redrawn Adare Electoral Area, and was again returned to the Council.
+---
+2

 The Members thanked the Mayor for calling the Special Meeting.
 The Members spoke of